frederic-perez/AmE-dictionary/data/dictionary.md

 __on the fly__
 __on the grapevine__ _idiom_ :two::hammer: _Al must have heard something on the grapevine._
 __on the hoof__
-__on the lam__ _idiom_ Attempting to avoid capture, typically as a fugitive from law enforcement; on the run. _The escaped convicts have been on the lam for a week, with no leads as to their whereabouts._
+__on the lam__ _idiom_ :two: Attempting to avoid capture, typically as a fugitive from law enforcement; on the run. _The escaped convicts have been on the lam for a week, with no leads as to their whereabouts._
 __on the lookout__ _idiom_
 __on the rise__ _idiom_
 __on the run__